As seen on

 Whether you're self employed, running a business or organising an event, you need to consider public liability (PL) insurance.
 It covers you if a member of the public claims you've cause injury or property damage and is one of the most common types of business liability insurance.
 Between legal fees and settlement payments, compensation claims can cost tens of thousands of pounds or much more—potentially causing financial ruin if you're not insured.
 Here's what you need to know about public liability insurance.

 Below we explain the different risks faced by businesses, and how to protect yourself with a PL policy.
-Check out the examples of how public liability works, see our poll to learn how much PL cover our readers typically buy, and for quick takeaways see the blue boxes.
+Check out the examples of how public liability works, see our poll to learn how much PL cover our readers typically go for, and for quick takeaways see the gray boxes.
 To find out how much people typically pay for public liability insurance go to the average cost section and when you're ready to get quotes yourself, click here where you'll fill out a short form and can request a call back if you have questions.

 Public liability (PL) insurance protects businesses against claims made by third parties if personal injury or property occurs on the business premises or while working off-site.
 PL insurance is the most common type of business insurance for a reason.
 Most businesses face some exposure to third party liability risk and public liability insurance can protect a business financially from the litigation costs and compensation payments that can follow certain types of accidents.
 If your business unintentionally causes bodily injury or property damage to a third party, public liability can cover:

 - Medical bills

 If a client, customer, vendor or member of the public is accidentally injured or their property damaged by your business (this includes damage resulting from actions by you or an employee, as well as from your product if product liability is a component of your cover), then Public Liability insurance can help protect your business if it is brought to court.
 The number of public liability claims in the UK topped 70,000 in 2019/20, making PL insurance a critical risk management tool for tens of thousands of businesses each year.